Need to build an outdoor toilet? Learn the pros and cons of a pit toilet, bucket toilet, dry toilet, or self-contained composting toilet.

 Luckily, our property is only a 5-minute walk to the general store, however, there are only so many times you can show up with your 7-year-old to use the toilet before it becomes obvious that you don’t have your own!

 So one of the first things we did after purchasing our property was research outdoor toilet options.

 - To build something ourselves as practice for our future building projects.
 Since neither of us had built anything bigger than an Ikea bookshelf, we thought it was a good idea to start with a tiny building before attempting to build a shabin.

 - The design had to be something we would want to use for at least 5 years.
-Since it’s going to be a while until we build something with indoor plumbing.
+Since it was going to be a while until we built something with indoor plumbing.

-- We wanted a nice toilet, not too smelly, so everyone would enjoy using it.
+- We wanted a nice toilet, not too smelly, so that everyone would enjoy using it.

 Types of outdoor toilets

 I did an incredible amount of research.
 Read a lot of books, searched the internet, and chatted with everyone I knew who had a vacation property about how they dealt with their outdoor toilet.